 We have built up a good working relationship with the Youth Community Reparation Team who attended weekly pre-covid to carry out maintenance works and work on projects as they arise.
-This is as yet to be reengaged due to covid issues

 9. Marketing

 9.1 Marketing Strategy

 Marketing of a park involves understanding the aspirational goals and current position of the park in terms of use, events, public perception and public needs for the site, then responding to that information in a way which increases use and the sense of public involvement and ownership of the park.